 Paper by Erik D. Demaine

-- Hugo Akitaya, Erik D. Demaine, and Jason S. Ku, “Simple Folding is Really Hard”, Journal of Information Processing, to appear.
+- Hugo A. Akitaya, Erik D. Demaine, and Jason S. Ku, “Simple Folding is Really Hard”, Journal of Information Processing, volume 25, 2017, pages 580–589.
 Special issue of papers from the 19th Japan Conference on Discrete and Computational Geometry, Graphs, and Games

 Simple folding (folding along one line at a time) is a practical form of